makeplans/makeplans-api/readme.md

 ## Add new booking

-`POST /bookings` will create a new booking
+`POST /bookings` will create a new booking.

 ### Additional parameters